AhmedElsaidy1995/Cover_Letter_generator/README.md

 - **Langchain Integration**: Langchain is used to interact with OpenAI's language model.
 It generates context-aware cover letters based on user input.
 - **OpenAI API**: The powerful language model from OpenAI ensures high-quality and contextually relevant cover letters.

-## Getting Started
-To get started with the Cover Letter Generator, follow these steps:

 ### Prerequisites
-Make sure you have the following installed:
-- **Python 3.7+**: You'll need Python to run the application.
-- **FastAPI**: Install FastAPI using pip: pip install fastapi

-- **Uvicorn**: Uvicorn is used to serve the FastAPI application.
-Install it with:

-pip install uvicorn

-- **Langchain**: Set up Langchain to communicate with the OpenAI API.
 - **OpenAI API Key**: Obtain an API key from OpenAI.

 ### Installation